kungfoo/falcon-bms-control/docs/index.md

 ### I have a very slow android device, can I run it?

 You will probably want to set the display refresh rate to 15fps on a very slow devices, but the rest of the app should work fine.
+The changes are effective immediately.

-### I am on a very slow Wifi
+### I am on a very slow wifi, can I save bandwidth?

 You can turn down the compression quality of the exported displays to save _significant_ amounts of bandwidth.
 The default is 80, try setting it to ~60 for a first try.
 The changes are effective immediately.